Karunika/TodoListApp/README.md

-React version of Todo List Application
+React version of Todo List Application<br />
 `npm start` to start a development server